Roselle (plant): Beverage

-Jam and preserves
+Preserves

 In Nigeria, roselle jam has been made since colonial times and is still sold regularly at community fetes and charity stalls.
 It is similar in flavour to plum jam, although more acidic.
 It differs from other jams in that the pectin is obtained from boiling the interior buds of the roselle flowers.
 It is thus possible to make rosella jam with nothing but roselle buds and sugar.

 In Burma, the buds of the roselle are made into 'preserved fruits' or jams.
 Depending on the method and the preference, the seeds are removed or included.
 The jams, made from roselle buds and sugar, are red and tangy.

 In India, Roselle is commonly made into a type of pickle.

 "Sorrel jelly" is manufactured in Trinidad.

 Roselle jam is made in Queensland, Australia as a home-made or speciality product sold at fetes and other community events.